-Prior to 1909, dietary fats primarily consisted of butterfat, beef tallow, and lard, but in 1909 Procter and Gamble began marketing Crisco, the miracle shortening composed largely of partially hydrogenated cottonseed oil.
+Prior to 1909, dietary fats primarily consisted of butterfat, beef tallow, and lard, but in 1909 Procter & Gamble began marketing Crisco, the miracle shortening composed largely of partially hydrogenated cottonseed oil.

 The effect of trans fats on human health was largely kept quiet by special interests until Dr. Mary G. Enig, one of the world’s leading biochemists and a pioneer in research on fats and oils published her findings in 1978.

-Although there’s no way for me to prove it, I am convinced that Crisco played a leading role in the clogging of six of my favorite arteries.
+Although there’s no way for me to prove it, I have a sneaking suspicion that Crisco played a significant role in the clogging of six of my favorite arteries.